houacineabdelkrim-dotcom/QAKD/readme.md

 If you use this work in your research, please cite our study:

-> *Analytical Profiling of Quantization-Aware Knowledge Distillation for Resource-Constrained IoT Environments, 2024.*
+> *Autonomous Edge Security for IoT Networks via Isomorphic Quantization-Aware Knowledge Distillation.*